thomasjpfan/ml-workshop-intermediate-2-of-2/README.md

-# Intermediate Machine Learning with scikit-learn: Evaluation, Calibration, and Inspection
+# Intermediate Machine Learning with scikit-learn
+### Evaluation, Calibration, and Inspection

 *By Thomas J. Fan*